Splunk Cloud Platform

 Configure the Splunk platform to remove users on Okta

-The Splunk platform does not automatically keep users in sync with Okta.
-It does not remove users that no longer exist on the IdP by default.
+By default, the Splunk platform does not automatically keep users in sync with Okta.
+It does not remove users on the Splunk side that no longer exist on the IdP.
+With system for cross-domain identity management (SCIM), you can configure the Splunk platform to sync user deletions from the IdP.

 This procedure requires coordination with the administrator of your IdP.
 Before you can use SCIM for automated user management with SAML, your IdP administrator must turn on SCIM in the SAML application on the IdP.
 Then you must configure the Splunk platform with information that your IdP administrator provides.